 Hudson Hose End Sprayer Professional

-You’ll definitely want a quality hose-end sprayer if you’re going to be applying liquid organic fertilizers and inoculants.
+A decent hose-end sprayer is perfect for applying liquid organic fertilizers and inoculants.

 How To Use It